LoRA vs Full Fine-Tuning

 What is LoRA?

 LoRA (Low-Rank Adaptation) is a parameter efficient method to fine-tune LLMs for particular tasks or domains.
-The main benefit of LoRA is to reduce the amount compute/memory needed by only training on a small portion of the model parameters.
-There are other major benefits of LoRA too!
+The main benefit of LoRA is to reduce the amount compute/memory needed by only training on a small portion (usually less than 1%!) of the original model parameters.
+There are other major benefits of LoRA too:

-• LoRA weights can be swapped for a shared base model.
-So you can have one copy of a base model (BERT, Qwen, etc.) in memory, and swap LoRA adaptors when you need to use the model for different tasks.
-This can massively reduce storage overhead.
+- LoRA weights can be swapped for a shared base model.
+You can have one copy of a base model (BERT, Qwen, etc.) in memory, and swap LoRA adaptors when you need to use the model for different tasks.
+This can massively reduce storage overhead and effectively lets you have one model that can perform multiple tasks.

 How does LoRA work?

-The key to LoRA comes from the fact that LLMs have a low “intrinsic rank”, which means they still learn well in lower dimensions/# of parameters (more formally, they).
+The key to LoRA comes from the fact that LLMs have a low “intrinsic rank”, which means they still learn well in lower dimensions/# of parameters.
 This was demonstrated in the 2020 paper Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning:

 by optimizing only 200 trainable parameters randomly projected back into the full space, we can tune a RoBERTa model to achieve 90% of the full parameter performance levels